-Are you looking for way to work from home, but you’re not exactly sure where to start?
-Maybe you’ve thought about blogging, writing, or even selling a product you love.
-And while those are great options, they sometimes it can take awhile to build your blog, secure writing clients, and build your customer base.
-And that means that you won’t start bringing in money right away.
+Maybe you've thought about blogging, writing, or even selling a product you love.
+And while those are great options, sometimes it can take a while to build your blog, secure writing clients, and build your customer base.
+And that means that you won't start bringing in money right away.

 That's where working as a Virtual Assistant (VA for short) can be a great place to start your work-at-home career.
 But exactly what do you need to know, how do you find clients, and how do you start?
 Enter 30 Days or Less to Virtual Assistant Success, a course by Gina Horkey that includes 30 informative lessons that will answer those questions and more.

 The course is geared towards those who are considering VA work and are looking for more information, but also those just starting their journey as a Virtual Assistant.
 Even so, current VA's will likely find very helpful information included about ways to grow your business as well.

 How Can 30 Days or Less to Virtual Assistant Success Help Me?

 This course will first and foremost help you decide if being a VA is right for you.
 You'll learn the benefits (and drawbacks) of being a VA as well as the top 3 tasks most Virtual Assistants do.